Ilkka-AI/Deep-learning-behavioral-cloning/writeup_template.md

 ####4.
 Appropriate training data

 Training data was generated to keep the vehicle driving on the road.
 I drove two laps, plus one in the opposite direction.
 I then put extra emphasis on driving the curves, in both directions.
 Furthermore, I gathered extensively recovery examples, especially in the curves.
+Three example images are included, one from the center of the road and two recovery images.
 This is probably the reason why such a simple model worked so well.
 Keyboard controls were sufficient, no need for joystick.

 I augmented the dataset by flipping the images to avoid directional bias.